ChefOnline Blog ChefOnline 0330 380 1000

 on July 18, 2025

-You’re hungry, scrolling through your phone, typing “Indian takeaway near me”, and sea of choices.
-Dosas, biryanis, butter chicken, sambar...
-Wait, what’s North Indian?
+You’re hungry, scrolling through your phone, typing “Indian takeaway near me”, and suddenly there’s a sea of choices.
+Dosas, biryanis, butter chicken, sambar… Wait, what’s North Indian?
 What’s South Indian?
 And how are they even different?

-If you are unsure about how they differ, you are not alone.
-Knowing the difference will help you make a better choice, so let's get started.
+If you’re unsure about how they differ, you are not alone.
+Understanding the difference between North Indian and South Indian menus helps you choose dishes that match your taste, mood, and spice level, so let's get started.

 So, What’s the Big Difference?